loading…

 startElement, startRef, endElement, endRefbrowser_select_optionSelect an option in a dropdown.

-element, ref, values (array)browser_press_keyPress a key on the keyboard.
+fields (array of objects with name, type, ref, and value)browser_press_keyPress a key on the keyboard.

 browser_resizeResize the browser window.